Unaizah: Education

-Unaizah is home to some pioneers in education; the first Saudi person from Al-Qassim Province to earn a PhD. degree was from Unaizah, and his name was Dr. Abdulaziz Al-Khowaiter.
+Unaizah is home to some pioneers in education; the first Saudi person from Al-Qassim Province to earn a PhD. degree was from Unaizah, and his name was Abdulaziz Al-Khowaiter.
 The first Saudi female from Al Qassim Province to earn a PhD degree was also raised in this city.
-Her name was Dr. Ebtisam Al Bassam.
+Her name was Ebtisam Al Bassam.

 One of the first cities to embrace female education in Al-Qassim Province and Najd was Unaizah.
 It faced resistance from neighboring provinces and brought Unaizah at the forefront of a national debate.
 After lengthy negotiations, the capital city of Qassim, Buraidah a sister city of Unaizah, officially recognized the right of an education for females, partly due to King Abdulaziz's interference in settling the dispute.

 Today, there are many public schools in Unaizah for all three educational levels (primary, intermediate, and secondary).
 There are also two private schools and one private international school.
 There is also a boys' technological secondary school in the city and a technological college, as well as a girls' educational college.
 Qassim University is located approximately 30 kilometers north of the city, and enrolls both males and females.